JosefHruby/user-photo-upload/README.txt

 Donate link: https://www.rubyvio.com/donate
 Tags: user profile, photo upload, avatar, customization, media uploader Requires at least: 5.0
-Tested up to: 6.2
+Tested up to: 6.7
 Stable tag: 1.2.2
 License: GPLv2 or later
 License URI: https://www.gnu.org/licenses/gpl-2.0.html

 User Photo Upload provides an easy way for users to upload, edit, and customize their profile photos in the WordPress admin.
-It seamlessly integrates with the native media uploader and offers various image customization options.
+It integrates with the native media uploader and offers various customization options.

 == Short Description ==
-An intuitive plugin to upload and customize user profile photos with preset filters and style adjustments.
+Upload and customize user profile photos with filters and style adjustments.

 == Description ==
 The User Photo Upload plugin allows users to upload their own profile photo using the WordPress Media Uploader.
 It offers preset filters (e.g., sepia, grayscale, vintage) as well as custom adjustments for brightness, contrast, saturation, grayscale, border styling, and corner rounding.
 The plugin enhances the user profile pages (profile.php, user-edit.php, user-new.php) with an intuitive interface, displays the uploaded photo as the user’s avatar with custom CSS filters, and adds a custom column in the admin users list for quick identification.